joudathashmi/RAG-Token-Trimmer/README.md

 ---

-**Note**: This tool is designed to assist with government opportunity evaluation but should not be considered as legal advice.
+**Note**: This tool is designed to assist with  opportunity evaluation but should not be considered as legal advice.
 Always consult with qualified professionals for official compliance assessments.